Customer Profiling Grid Set of Questions to Closely Identify Characteristics and Behaviors of Clients

 Even better would be to do the customer profiling exercise with colleagues or friends.
 Use a flip chart, a big sheet of paper or a table or mind map on a computer.
 Keep it by you so that you can revise it as your business progresses.

-When you have worked through the grid, adapting it to suit your particular circumstances, try hard to put yourself in their shoes and see how your answers might change.
+When you have worked through the customer profiling grid, adapting it to suit your particular circumstances, try hard to put yourself in their shoes and see how your answers might change.
 Better still, go out amongst those who you have already targeted and get their ‘take’ on the questions.
 You may be surprised by their answers.
+For a bit of inspiration, take a look at this Amex post on customer profiling.